 FACILITATORS

-We provide practical and engaging menstrual education workshops to support the creation of a positive menstrual culture where you live, work, study and play.
+Foundations of Menstrual Education will also be available as a stand alone training providing practical and engaging menstrual education workshops to support the creation of a positive menstrual culture where ever you live, work, study and play.

 Why train with us?